travis-ci/docs-travis-ci-com/user/using-debug-vm.md

 Once the debug VM starts, it will go through the intial steps, including setting up language run times and installing debug utilities.

-When the debug VM is ready, you will see:
+When the debug VM is ready for your connection, you will see:

 ```
 Debug build initiated by BanzaiMan